 The grandmother, the vampire-slayer

 She was in her eighties, bonnet on head, dark bifocals, a matronly figure.
 She took pride in showing us around her humble home, and introducing us to her family.
 She also took pains to point out her many cats, perhaps a dozen or so.
 She showed us her Christmas lights and offered us a local variant of an apple strudel as we settled in to conduct our interview.
 She made us feel welcome in her home.
-She was a grandma who obviously loved her family, and she also just happened to have been a vampire-slayer who began to relate a bizarre and oftentimes brutal story of her personal struggle with what she called a strigoi.
+She was a grandma who obviously loved her family, and she also just happened to have been a vampire-slayer who began to relate an oftentimes brutal story of her personal struggle with what she called a strigoi.

-I can't relate the entire episode here, as I cannot do justice to the details, or adequately explain the context.
-Perhaps even my film Across the Forest can't entirely do that.
-But as I sat there struggling with understanding her countrified Romanian, having given up on trying to eject one of her many kittens from my lap, I can say that woman was telling the truth from where she stood.
+I can’t relate the entire episode here, as I cannot do justice to the details, or adequately explain the context.
+Perhaps even my film Across the Forest can’t entirely do that.
+But as I sat there struggling with understanding her regional Romanian, having given up on trying to eject one of her many kittens from my lap, I can say that woman was telling the truth from where she stood.

 It had happened in her youth.
-She had no stake so she made do with a "needle" surreptitiously broken off from a loom her village used to make hemp.
-She had no hammer to drive the makeshift stake home, so her friend used a piece of firewood to bludgeon it into the corpse's heart.
-The strigoi was a corpse, but when they drove the stake home, it spoke with the "voice of Satan" and blood flowed from the mouth.
+She had no stake, so she made do with a “needle” surreptitiously broken off from a loom her village used to make hemp.
+She had no hammer to drive the makeshift stake home, so her friend used a piece of firewood to bludgeon it into the corpse’s heart.
+The strigoi was a corpse, but when they drove the stake home, it spoke with the “voice of Satan” and blood flowed from the mouth.
 The reasons she gave for taking these drastic steps were more related to what we would think of as a haunting than a vampire attack.
-It's a difficult tale on many levels.
+It’s a difficult tale on many levels.

 I believe stories have merit whether they are objectively true or not.
-You learn something about the storyteller and if skillfully told, from the story.
+You learn something about the storyteller and – if skillfully told – from the story.

-I'm a skeptical man.
-I think it is usually always possible to find a "logical" explanation for things.
-Still, the story that lady told us as the feint winter day died outside, and one of her many cats begged to be let inside from the cold, was something I never thought I would hear from a living person.
-And if I were a vampire, I would be much more frightened of that grandmotherly figure with her cats, Christmas lights and apple strudel than any Hollywood vampire-killer found on the big screen.
+If I were a vampire, I would be much more frightened of that grandmotherly figure with her cats, Christmas lights and apple strudel than any Hollywood vampire-killer found on the big screen.
 Films end, stories come to their conclusion, actors leave the set, but the lady I interviewed that night lived with her experience for the rest of her life.
-I'm just pleased I had a chance to let her tell her story.
+I’m just pleased I had a chance to let her tell her story.

-All photos copyright Justin Blair 2010.
+Photo copyright Justin Blair 2010.